You can use your Chromebook's touchpad to right-click, switch between tabs, and more. Here's how it works:

 - In the "Device" section, select Touchpad (or Touchpad and mouse).

 - Change how your touchpad works:

-- Choose type of scrolling: Traditional (swipe up to move page down) or Australian (swipe up to move page up)
+- Choose type of scrolling: Turn off Reverse (swipe up to move the page up).
+Turn on Reverse (swipe up to move the page down).

 If your touchpad stops working, try these steps:

 - Make sure there is no dust or dirt on the touchpad.

 - Press the Esc key several times.

 - Drumroll your fingers on the touchpad for ten seconds.

 - Turn your Chromebook off, then back on again.

 - If you have more than one account on your Chromebook, delete the account that has problems with the touchpad, then re-add the account.